UoaWDCC/medrevue/README.md

 ### Env Files

 Depending on the profile, you might need to reconfigure different .env files, otherwise Docker will not be able to access/link your env variables.

 Place the .env files in the same location you would put the .env file.
-Use ``.env.development.local`` for development and test profiles, and ``.env.production.local`` for the production profile.
+Use `.env.development.local` for development and test profiles, and `.env.production.local` for the production profile.

-### Stopping Docker Container
+### Stopping and Removing Docker Container

-To stop a Docker container, run:
+To stop and remove a Docker container, run:

 ```bash
 docker compose -f <PATH TO DOCKER-COMPOSE.YML> --profile <PROFILE NAME> down